Dr Marc Daley

 Growing up on Sydney’s northern beaches, Marc Daley forged a close relationship with the coast from a young age.
 “I was part of the local surf club and was in the water pretty much every day,” remembers Marc.

-This daily exposure to the beach enabled Marc to see first-hand how his local coastline was being managed, and the problems in balancing public access, development and protection of the coast.
-“From then on, I wanted to play a key role in coastal management,” he says.
+This daily exposure to the beach enabled Marc to see first-hand how his local coastline was being managed, and inspired him to play a key role in coastal management.

-After two years on the job, Marc says the best thing about being Coastal Advisor is the variety.
-“Any day could see me implementing policy reform, improving planning and management within the coastal zone or writing briefing notes for the Minister.”
+It was contacts developed during his PhD that led Marc to his current job, in which he says no two days are the same.
+“Any day could see me implementing policy reform, improving planning and management within the coastal zone or writing briefing notes for the Minister.